 People think it’s strange to be a homebody, especially if you’re at an age when you’re “supposed” to be out partying/clubbing all the the time.
 They think “fun” has the same definition for everyone, and that wanting to stay in and read a book, or turning down an invitation to an event, is just boring and sad.
 I think of some people as The Others, because their behaviour is just unfathomable to me, but there’s another group I think of as The Normals (and I mean that in the nicest possible way: some of my closest friends are Normals), because they just seem to have everything figured out: they like the things you’re “supposed” to like (Fall!
 Christmas!
 Snow!
 Party time!) and they never end up making other people feel awkward because they’re desperately uncomfortable and just want to go home.
 (I think, deep down, a lot of those Normals are probably introverts, too: they’re just better at hiding it, or have figured out some coping-mechanisms to get them through…)

-So there may not be anything wrong with being an introvert, but oh, sometimes it really feels like there IS.
-Like when December looms, and you find yourself staring down the barrel of non-stop social engagements, with very little time out to “recharge”.
+So, while I know there’s absolutely nothing wrong with being an introvert, sometimes it really feels like there IS, doesn’t it?
+Like when December looms, and you find yourself staring down the barrel of non-stop social engagements, with very little time out to “recharge”, say.
 Or when you’re at that party, and you’ve enjoyed it, but all of a sudden your brain goes, “That’s it, I’m out!” and shuts down because it just can’t handle any more stimulation.
 You know you’re starting to act “weird”, and that people will probably notice (and, you know, hate you, and talk about you.
 “Did you see how WEIRD Amber was being at the end of that party?
 God, that girl, is a FREAK!”), but you just can’t seem to do anything about it, because your brain needs to be on its own now, thanks very much.
 Or when you deliberately put off buying a bed for your guest room, because you know that having people to stay would mean being “on” all the time, and never getting to relax, even in your own home.